mewore/mini-jam-132-severed/README.md

 - [ ] 💙 Pause menu
 - [ ] 💙 Auto-saving and auto-loading
 - [ ] 💙 Show the best scores of levels
-- [ ] 💙 Show the level background at the end
+- [ ] 💙 Ability to navigate to or display level backgrounds from the main menu
+- [ ] 💙 Volume controls
 - [ ] 💜 Backgrounds
 - [ ] 💛 Music
 - [ ] 💛 Line start creation SFX